nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 multiple `Gateway` resources.
 For example, in that model, it might make sense for the control plane to be responsible for provisioning a separate data plane for each `Gateway.`

-### Running Multiple NKG Controllers
+### Running Multiple NGF Controllers

-Users can run multiple NKG controllers in the same cluster by leveraging the `GatewayClass` resource.
-Multiple NKG controllers will be able to coexist in the same cluster as long as they each have a unique corresponding `GatewayClass` resource.
-In this case, each installation of NKG will contain a unique `GatewayClass` resource, a control plane Deployment, and a data plane Deployment/DaemonSet.
+Users can run multiple NGF controllers in the same cluster by leveraging the `GatewayClass` resource.
+Multiple NGF controllers will be able to coexist in the same cluster as long as they each have a unique corresponding `GatewayClass` resource.
+In this case, each installation of NGF will contain a unique `GatewayClass` resource, a control plane Deployment, and a data plane Deployment/DaemonSet.

 ### Communication Channels